Antari-yan/Introduction-Container/README.md

 > That doesn't mean that there will not be any vulnerability found in the future.
 > Vulnerability checks should be done on a regular and continuous basis.

+#### Use annotations during build
+The [container image spec](https://github.com/opencontainers/image-spec) also specifies some `annotations` that are recommended to be added during the build process.
+These include information like who build the image, where can the source code be found, etc., an overview can be found [here](https://github.com/opencontainers/image-spec/blob/main/annotations.md).

+They can be added during build with the `--annotation` option:
+  - `--annotation <some-key>=<some-value>`
+For general information about the image the `manifest-descriptor:` prefix should be used:
+  -  `--annotation manifest-descriptor:org.opencontainers.image.url=<url-to-source>`

+> [!NOTE]
+> Using labels for these information is possible and still recommended and used by some,
+> but has been superseded by annotations.

+> [!IMPORTANT]
+> For `GitLab` instances that don't have the [Container registry metadata database](https://docs.gitlab.com/administration/packages/container_registry_metadata_database/),
+> using `manifest-descriptor` breakes some of the featuers in the Container Registry, like the pulish date and image size.
+> Currenlty the Container registry metadata databaseis only mandatory in versions from the later halve of `2027`: [epics: #5521](https://gitlab.com/groups/gitlab-org/-/epics/5521)

 #### Sign the container images
 With tools like [cosign](https://github.com/sigstore/cosign) have the possibility to sign contaier images.